A Bit Twisted Brewpub & BBQ

 Regional Style of BBQ: Central Texas

-Total Cost: $30 w tip and beer.
+Total Cost: $30 with tip and a beer.
 Brisket, spare ribs, jalapeno cheddar sausage, turkey

 Type of Wood: Oak